 Student Formulary* Features

-40+ free generic options
+40+ free drug and device options

-In addition to the $0 medications available under ACA preventive requirements, the Wellfleet Rx Student Formulary offers 40+ antibiotic, dermatology, and behavioral health medications at no copay*.
-Refer to the “Zero Cost Generics” section of the Student Formulary for the full list of medications covered under this program.
+In addition to the $0 medications available under ACA preventive requirements, the Wellfleet Rx Student Formulary offers 40+ antibiotic, dermatology, and behavioral health medications at no copay**.
+Refer to the “Zero Cost Drugs” section of the Student Formulary for the full list of medications covered under this program.
 We encourage you to share this list with your prescriber if you are receiving a medication in one of the categories featured to determine if a zero cost option may be appropriate for your treatment.